-One day in Ubud, Bali, isn’t nearly enough but that’s all many Bali visitors with the beach on their mind dedicate to this laidback town set amidst lush jungle.
-Do our one day in Ubud itinerary, taking in verdant rice terraces and feasting on farm-to-table cuisine and you might just extend your stay.
+One day in Ubud, Bali, isn’t nearly enough time but that’s all that many Bali travellers with the beach on their mind dedicate to this lovely laidback town set amidst lush tropical jungle.
+Do our one day in Ubud itinerary, strolling through the sacred monkey forest, taking in verdant rice terraces and feasting on farm-to-table cuisine and you might just want to extend your stay.

-One Day in Ubud – An Itinerary for a Perfect Day in Bali’s Verdant Heart
+One Day in Ubud – An Itinerary for a Perfect Day in Bali’s Lush Heart

 Getting to Ubud

 As you’ve only got one day in Ubud, you don’t want to waste a second of it, so start out early.
 Hire a driver and car (about $50 a day; if you’re a family or group of friends, go for a mini bus) or a driver and guide who can customise an itinerary so you can concentrate on the lush scenery along the way instead of the roads.

 And as you’ve also got a very fine meal for dinner scheduled, you’ll need a designated driver.
 Be clear to the driver about the route to take and don’t let him take you the supposedly faster yet slower, traffic-clogged way through Denpasar and Jalan Raya Batubulan.

 We prefer the (slightly) less congested and more scenic roads from Canggu and the North Kuta areas, which take you through sleepy villages of traditional Balinese compounds with pretty pavilions and moss-dappled shrines.
 The drive will take a minimum of one hour, but longer with stops for photos.